bbc/nmos-joint-ri/vagrant/provisioning/roles/nmos-joint-ri-setup/README.md

 nmos-joint-ri-setup
 =========

-This module provsions a NMOS reference implementation VM
+This module provisions a machine with the required packages to run NMOS services

 Requirements
 ------------